kagurazakei/niri/docs/wiki/Configuration:-Layout.md

 <sup>Since: 0.1.9</sup>

-If set, niri will always center a single column on a workspace, regardless of the `center-focused-column` option.
+If set, niri will center the layout whenever it fits within the output.
+A single column stays centered, and if several columns (plus gaps) together take less width than the screen they are centered as a group, regardless of the `center-focused-column` option.

 ```kdl
 layout {